Ilja Dragunov

-Ilja Rukober (Илья́ Руко́бер; born 10 October 1993), known by his ring name Ilja Dragunov (Илья Драгунов) is a Russian and German professional wrestler.
-He is signed to WWE, where he performs on the SmackDown brand and is the current WWE United States Champion in his first reign.
-He formerly competed on the NXT UK and NXT brands, where he won each brand's main title: the NXT United Kingdom Championship and the NXT Championship.
-He is the first non-kayfabe Russian-born male wrestler to compete and win a championship in the WWE.
+Ilja Rukober (Илья́ Руко́бер; born 10 October 1993), known by his ring name Ilja Dragunov (Илья Драгунов), is a Russian and German professional wrestler.
+He is best known for his tenure in WWE, where he was a former NXT Champion, NXT United Kingdom Champion, and WWE United States Champion, the first of which made him the first non-kayfabe Russian-born male wrestler to win a championship in the WWE.

-Before signing with WWE, Rukober competed on the European independent circuit and is also known for his time with Westside Xtreme Wrestling (wXw), where he is a former Unified World Wrestling Champion, three-time wXw World Tag Team Champion and two-time wXw Shotgun Champion.
-He is also best known for his inter-promotional rivalry with Walter, which spans from wXw, when, notably, Dragunov won the 2017 16 Carat Gold tournament and the Unified World Wrestling Championship against him the next year, to the NXT UK and NXT brands, when Dragunov and Walter had two Wrestling Observer Newsletter rated five-plus-star matches for the NXT United Kingdom Championship, the second of which Dragunov won at NXT TakeOver 36.
+Rukober began his career in 2012 on the European independent circuit under the name Ilja Dragunov.
+He spent seven years with Westside Xtreme Wrestling (wXw), where he was a former Unified World Wrestling Champion, three-time wXw World Tag Team Champion and two-time wXw Shotgun Champion.
+He signed with WWE in 2019 and was assigned to the NXT UK and NXT brands, before he was called up to the main roster in 2024.
+He left the company in 2026.

+Throughout his career, Dragunov has had an ongoing rivalry with Walter, with the pair fighting often in wrestling matches in several promotions, starting in wXw, and continuing through to when the pair were both signed to WWE NXT UK in 2019.

 Early life

-Ilya Rukober was born in Moscow, Russia, and migrated to Berlin, Germany with his mother when he was five years old.
+Ilja Rukober was born in Moscow, Russia, and migrated to Dresden, Germany with his mother when he was five years old.
 During this move, neither he nor his mother could speak the German language.
 He is a naturalized German citizen.
 Prior to entering wrestling, Rukober worked various jobs from a young age to help provide for his family, including working at a pizza parlor and a gas station.

 Professional wrestling career

-Early career (2012–2018)
+Early career (2012–2013)

 Rukober started his professional wrestling training at the German Wrestling Federation (GWF) training school under veterans Axel Tischer (who wrestled for WWE under the ring name Alexander Wolfe) and Rick Baxxter.
-He made his in-ring debut in 2012.
-A year later, he became a regular with wXw and would remain there until signing with WWE.
+He made his in-ring debut in 2012 as Ilja Dragunov and was a regular on the European independent scene.